NHERI-SimCenter/SimCenterDocumentation/docs/common/user_manual/usage/desktop/RV.rst

     Extended random variable specification

    User can also define the random variables by providing sample realization data set as shown in the below figure, by selecting ``Dataset`` input type.
-The data will be fitted to one of the parameterized distributions to be implemented in UQ analysis.
-Note that for some of the bounded distributions, such as beta and truncated exponential, the bounds should additionally be specified.
+The data will be fitted to the specified probability distribution model.
+Note that for some of the bounded distributions, such as beta and truncated exponential, the bounds should additionally be provided.

 .. _figRVdata